Green Building / Energy Efficient Design

 Wanting both incredibly beautiful and sustainable design, we hired award-winning green architects, The Acre, to create our eco-friendly wedding venue and wellness retreat.
 The master plan has been organized such that our main building, the great hall, faces south in order to maximize passive solar gain, and to align with predominant wind patterns for passive cooling.
 A defining element of this project is its emphasis on visually incorporating environmentally sensitive strategies to make The Cedars Ranch a project that is as green as possible.

-Our Dance Hall roof is sized in accord with the facility energy demands over the course of the year.
+Our great hall roof is sized in accord with the facility energy demands over the course of the year.
 While we will have the ability to generate all the electric power we need by renewable means, we will still be connected to the electricity grid via our local energy provider Pedernales Electric Cooperative.
 With the grid-tied system, any excess energy that we generate via our solar panels can be sent to the grid, while our connection to the grid allows us to pull electricity from it if we have generation shortfalls.
 In this way, our campus will be “net zero energy”, meaning the total amount of energy used by the buildings on an annual basis is roughly equal to the amount of renewable energy created on the site.